Documentary screening: Black Gold March 25, 2008

 www.whileyouweresleeping.wordpress.com

-Posted by Andreas in Cape Town, Environment, Film screening, Global warming, Nuclear Power, Politics, Press Release, South Africa, Sustainable Living, activism, renewable energy.add a comment
+Posted by Andreas in activism, Cape Town, Environment, Film screening, Sustainable Living.

-This event is presented by The Labia and While You Were Sleeping, a Cape Town-based non-profit film collective committed to bringing progressive, non-mainstream documentaries with important social and environmental messages to South African audiences.
+This event is brought to you by the Marine Stewardship Council, the Labia and While You Were Sleeping, a Cape Town-based non-profit film collective committed to bringing progressive, non-mainstream documentaries with important social, political and environmental messages to South African audiences.

 Contacts: